-Test Manager Designed to Create, Schedule, Monitor and Analyze Application Test Plans
+BEAM Test Manager Designed to Help Managers Develop, Clone and Monitor Application Test Plans

 Now available, BEAM Test Manager is designed to define, schedule and monitor application testing.

 The testing of an enterprise application, during implementation or after an update or upgrade, is a process to ensure that the application produces the expected results after the change.
 Whether application testing is done manually or with automated scripts, a great many steps need to be managed between a number of people, processes, departments and devices to ensure the application works as expected.
 BEAM Test Manager provides organizations with the information needed to facilitate these efforts.

 The application testing process can be overwhelming and difficult to plan and control.
 BEAM Test Manager provides new tools to co-ordinate the testing process and to enhance communication and collaboration with test team members.

 The strategy for testing is to define the scope, the level and objectives for the plan.
 A plan also defines criteria for success, along with resource requirements.